Joseph Berger-Barzilai: Career

-In the spring of 1928, he was again called to Moscow, where he had a five-hour meeting with Stalin on 5 May 1929.
-He received the order to sever the ties with the Arab Executive Committee and other parts of the Arab nationalist movement.
-He returned to Palestine in 1929 to take command of the party after the riots that year.
+In the spring of 1929, he was called to Moscow, where he had a five-hour meeting with Joseph Stalin on 5 March.'
+He was told to strengthen ties with the Arab Executive Committee and other Arab nationalist organizationst.
+He returned to Palestine in August 1929 to take command of the party just as the 1929 riots broke out.
+The civil war was sparked by tensions over the Western Wall, and after a week of violence, 133 Jews and 116 Arabs had been murdered.
+During the violence, Berger and Czech Comintern official Bohumír Šmeral were kept safe from Arab attacks by the party's self-defense force, the Boyivka, led by Moishe Kuperman.